 Articulated credit is earned via industry licensures, credentials, and certifications.
 Students are encouraged to present any credentials they’ve earned to their academic advisor.
 Most credentials must be current or active and require department chair evaluation.
 If determined eligible, credit will be awarded to the student’s Sinclair transcript.
 This evaluation process is completely free.

-Service members and veterans are able to submit their military transcripts for possible course transfer from classes and trainings completed while in service.
-To promote a military friendly process, transcripts will be evaluated for current and prospective students.
-Any courses matched from a student’s transcript, will help future students’ transcripts be evaluated.
-Students must submit their official Joint Service Transcript (JST) or Community College of the Air Force (CCAF) transcript to Registration and Student Records for evaluation.
+Military Credit Military Credit Service members and veterans are able to submit their military transcripts for possible course transfer from classes and trainings completed while in service.
+Any courses matched from a student’s transcript will help future students’ transcripts be evaluated.
+Students must submit their official Joint Services Transcript (JST) or Community College of the Air Force (CCAF) transcript to Registration and Student Records for evaluation.

 To demonstrate learning done out of the classroom, students also have the option of creating a portfolio targeting the specific course outcomes of a needed class.
 This option is typically pursued for upper level classes, capstones, or internships.
 The portfolio will include a background of the student’s professional and educational experiences and aspirations, specific references to the outcomes of the class with examples, documentation, and explanations of how this learning has been earned and mastered.
 Interested students are encouraged to talk about this option with their Academic Advisor.